-You heard about the gaming mouse that comes with awesome additional features and mind-blowing out-look.
+You might have heard about the gaming mouse that comes with awesome additional features and mind-blowing out-look.
 It also offers you the best gaming experience when you hit the very mob of the Skyrim.

-So you go out for a gaming mouse to a retailer near to your place.
-When you are looking for an amazing gaming mouse, you would come across some of the technical terms related to the modern mouse like CPI, DPI etc. And it is the most common topic you have to know about the modern mouse to get the best experience on your work.
-Sometimes the retailer offers you a mouse and told you that how much CPI vs DPI it related to the item.
-But if have no idea the technical terms actually mean, then no doubt, the shopkeeper make you fool and get his own profit on it.
+Suppose, you have gone out to buy a gaming mouse from a retailer near you.
+When you are looking for an amazing gaming mouse, you would come across some of the technical terms like CPI, DPI etc. And it is the most common topic you have to know about the modern mouse to enjoy the best experience on your work.
+Sometimes the retailer offers you a mouse and tells you how much CPI or DPI it related to the item.
+But if you have no idea about what these technical terms actually mean, then no doubt, the shopkeeper would make a fool of you and would earn his own profit.

-Meanwhile, some companies allow you to get a CPI switch instead of DPI switch, and it’s very confusing to the user to understand what it actually means?
-What is it`s additional features over your PC?
-How does it work and so much more?
+Meanwhile, some companies allow you to get a CPI switch instead of DPI switch, and it’s very confusing for the user to understand what it actually means?
+What are the additional features?
+How does it work and so many more things?
 Well, why not we wave the confusion off with a cup of coffee, let`s jump over to the distinction between CPI vs DPI.

 CPI vs DPI: Have a glance at everything you need to Know

-The difference between DPI and CPI is purely theoretical with its point of view.
-But it also makes an impact to the practical user experience.
-Practically DPI(Dot Per Inch) is a misnomer when it referring to the mouse sensitivity whereas the CPI(Counts Per Inch) directly attached with the pointing speed sensitivity that the mouse offers to you.
-Here we walk through a complete knowledge about the topic.
+The difference between DPI and CPI is purely theoretical.
+But it also makes an impact on the practical user experience.
+Practically DPI(Dot Per Inch) is a misnomer when it is referring to the mouse sensitivity whereas the CPI(Counts Per Inch) is directly attached with the pointing speed sensitivity that the mouse offers to you.
+Here we would guide you through the complete knowledge about this topic.

 What is CPI?
-What does it actually means?
+What does it Actually Mean?

-Generally, CPI(Counts Per Inch) actually indicates the number of steps the mouse will report with a movement of one inch.
-So simply it introduces to you the sensitivity of the mouse.
-Meanwhile, the technical terms sensitivity refers how much your mouse covers on of your display with the physical movement of it.
-In other words, You can call it just like the ratio of mouse pointer`s movement over the physical movement of the mouse.
+Generally, CPI(Counts Per Inch) actually indicates the number of steps the mouse will report with the movement of one inch.
+So simply it introduces you to the sensitivity of the mouse.
+Meanwhile, the technical term sensitivity refers to how much your mouse covers your display with the physical movement of it.
+In other words, You can call it as the ratio between the mouse pointer`s movement and the physical movement of the mouse.

 Statistically, a mouse with a CPI settings of 800, allows you to move your pointer 800 pixels on the screen with a single inch physical movement of your mouse.

 What is DPI?
-What does it actually means?
+What Does it Actually Mean?

-DPI(Dot Per Inch) actually refers the printing dot density when it related to the printer attached to your PC or the video dot density on your screen.
-So it determines the number of every single Dots which is placed in a single line within the length of one inch.
+DPI(Dot Per Inch) actually refers to the printing dot density as it is related to the printer attached to your PC or the video dot density on your screen.
+So it determines the number of every single Dot which is placed in a single line within the length of one inch.

-Basically, it used to explain the resolution number of dots per inch of a digital print.
+Basically, it is used to explain the resolution per number of dots per inch of a digital print.
 So DPI is not directly related to the sensitivity of a mouse, rather it indicates the printing resolution or the dot gain in the output of a hard copy print.
-So the DPI coined with your mouse is not have its relevancy, it actually the referring term comes from the printing world.
+So the DPI coined with your mouse does not have its relevancy, this term actually comes from the printing world.

 CPI vs DPI; this is one of the most worn out and over-hyped terms in the gaming world.
-We already get the basic concept what they actually mean; now we have to find what is the confusion?
+We already understood the basic concepts and what they actually mean; now we have to find what is the confusion?

-Well, surely you aware about the extra switch on your mouse and probably you gasping why it indicates DPI instead of CPI?
-Technically the correct word related to the mouse which defined the sensitivity factor of the mouse is CPI.
-But if you focused on the industry, DPI is widely used instead of CPI.
+Well, surely you are aware of the extra switch on your mouse and probably you are thinking why it indicates DPI instead of CPI?
+Technically the correct word related to the mouse which is defined as the sensitivity factor of the mouse is CPI.
+But if you focus on the industry, DPI is widely used instead of CPI.
 Sometimes the word DPI is used to determine the picture/video quality which is actually referring to PPI (Pixels Per Inch).

-All right, now you are concern about the confusion.
-But the present question is which one you have to choose between CPI and DPI?
+All right, now you are concerned about the confusion.
+But the present question is which one should you choose between CPI and DPI?
 Technically DPI switch attached with a mouse is actually the CPI switch.
 CPI is directly related to the measurement of the sensitivity of the mouse that I told you already.
-On the other hand, most of the companies attached a so-called tag name DPI to their product which fairly refers the operation same as the CPI switch.
+On the other hand, most of the companies attach a so-called tag DPI to their products which fairly refers the operation same as the CPI switch.

-So when you are out for buying a new gaming mouse you have to short out the sensitivity DPI (read as CPI) that you want to configure with your PC.
-All of the mouse available on the market comes with an adjustable CPI which is surely a good news.
-But you can`t be attached all types of a mouse to your computer, it depends on the configuration of your PC and the sensitivity range of your device.
+So when you are out for buying a new gaming mouse you have to sort out the sensitivity DPI (read as CPI) that you want to configure with your PC.
+All the mouse available on the market comes with an adjustable CPI which is surely a good news.
+But you can`t attach all types of mice to your computer, it depends on the configuration of your PC and the sensitivity range of your device.
 You can`t increase your cursor speed without upgrading your device.
 What we can say for sure, you can get a help from internet to find a suitable sensitivity package including the CPI, DPI & PPI.

 A Bit more of CPI vs DPI

 Now you know a little bit about the CPI, DPI.
 So I am going to tell you the deeper information about the technical approaches of CPI vs DPI with an example.
-Some companies promising you to deliver the mouse along with a better quality switch(like 800DPI).
-But what they actually do, they scattered a rumor about their product, they don`t help the gamer, actually, they create hype around them.
-People think they experience the level most features of modern technology.
+Some companies promise you to deliver the mouse along with a better quality switch(like 800DPI).
+But what they actually do is they scatter a rumor about their product and they don`t help the gamers, they only create a hype around them.
+People think they’re experiencing the level best features of modern technology.
 But actually, it is nothing but the smoke in the air.

-Let`s an example to get the topic quickly.
+Let`s get an example to understand the topic quickly.

 Suppose you are printing a 200 PPI image at a printing rate of 1000 DPI.
-Each pixel will consist of 25 Dots (1000 dots/200 pixel = 5 rows of 5 dots per pixel).
-It really matters to the image because of the higher the Dot/inch (DPI) is greater the tonality and the smoothness of the color.
+Each pixel would consist of 25 Dots (1000 dots/200 pixel = 5 rows of 5 dots per pixel).
+It really matters to the image because higher the Dot/inch (DPI) greater is the smoothness of the color.
 It also needs more ink and bigger time to be printed out.
 Basically, 150 DPI is said to be the minimum limit for high-quality printing reproduction.
-Here I make a simple chart of various DPI sensitivity fairly used in the modern industry.
+Here I make a simple chart of various DPI sensitivities fairly used in the modern industry.